agnesoft/adev/style_guide.md

 -   what is not covered by the style guide is generally fine to use/do
 -   if in doubt: ask

-### Project & File Names
+### Project Names

--   lowercase or snake_case
+-   lowercase
     -   use only lower case alphanumeric characters (`a-z0-9`)
-    -   no spaces or `_` instead of space
+    -   no spaces
     -   name must not start with a number
-    -   consider starting the project name with `a` prefix (that stands for `adev`, `Agnesoft` or an indefinite article) to distinguish the name from similar/common words
+-   consider starting the project name with a letter `a` as prefix (that stands for `adev`, `Agnesoft` or an indefinite article) to distinguish the name from similar/common words

+### File Names

+-   snake_case
+    -   use only lower case alphanumeric characters (`a-z0-9`)
+    -   `_` instead of space
+    -   name must not start with a number
+-   file names that should follow project name (i.e. module/project interface) follows [project name rules](#project-names)

 ### Issue Titles, Branch Names, Pull Request Titles & Merge Commit Messages